Galaxy Fold: 5 things I love and hate so far

 Some of the phone's other quirks, from an extended screen notch to the 4.6-inch external screen that's uncomfortably small to type on, remain the same.
 In other areas, the improvements have really helped in small but significant ways.

 These are my ongoing impressions of life with the new Galaxy Fold.
-Check back, since I'll keep updating this as I go on the path to my rated review.
+Check back, since I'll keep updating this as I work toward my rated review.

 Love: The Galaxy Fold's 7.3-inch screen size